 Office of Administrative (Rule to Show Cause) Hearings

-New Castle County Government has the responsibility of investigating complaints and ensuring compliance with the adopted codes and standards.
+The Department of Land Use has the responsibility of investigating complaints and ensuring compliance with the adopted codes and standards for the following codes: Building, Property Maintenance, Drainage, UDC, and Rental.
 There are four types of notices that may be sent to a property owner/responsible party prior to the scheduling of an Administrative Hearing:

 - Notice of Violation